flame5099/hello-world/README.md

 # hello-world
 Place for ideas and discussion

-I like hunting basketball and coding
+I like hunting, basketball and coding